Different Type of Recruiters

 Recruiters function as official talent search agents for corporations and other organizations where there is a need to fill jobs.
 Although their job functions remain largely the same across the board, recruiters fall into a few different categories: internal general recruiters, third-party recruiters, and executive recruiters.
 Typically, internal (in-house) recruiters are the most commonly utilized type since they are solely employed by the organization seeking recruits, and understand the culture and goals of that particular organization.
 Third-party recruiters are employed by an external talent agency and work for numerous clients at once.
 Executive recruiters are specialized in identifying and pursuing candidates for senior management and other high-level positions.

-Third-party recruiters, commonly employed by employment agencies, work only as representatives of their clients and act as talent scouts and as the point of contact between clients and potential candidates.
+Third-party recruiters, commonly employed by employment agencies and search firms, work only as representatives of their clients and act as talent scouts and as the point of contact between clients and potential candidates.
 Third-party recruiters almost always specialize in maintaining professional networks and finding talent, lacking the additional responsibilities of their in-house counterparts.
 Each client specifies the required criteria for a position and the third-party recruiter filters applicants based on these specifications.

 Get help with the recruitment and hiring process.
 Land that great job with career advice and job search tools, and for recruiters, design and develop efficient hiring processes that let you make more candidate placements.
 Get daily recruiting industry updates and articles with exclusive career tips.

 Find the best Recruitment Strategies for your companies.
 Use our articles, research, and industry tips to stay on top of corporate recruiting trends and build your recruiting success.